QMeqGR/qm-maxima/README.txt

                                                              (line  259)
 * commutator:                            Functions and Variables for qm.
                                                              (line  506)
+* complete:                              Functions and Variables for qm.
+                                                             (line 1222)
 * dagger:                                Functions and Variables for qm.
                                                              (line  365)
 * expect:                                Functions and Variables for qm.